DanaHazelton-githubRep/memory_game/README.md

 ## **Rules of play**
 - Flip cards over in pairs - moves are counted in pairs
-- If cards are matched they remain exposed and new pair needs to flipped, *consentrate* and remember cards that didn't match on initial flip.
+- If cards are matched they remain exposed and new pair needs to flipped, **consentrate** and remember cards that didn't match on initial flip.
 - Continue flipping over pairs till all cards are matched.
 - Once all cards are matched you will be present with game stats(moves taken, time took, stars earned).
+- Click replay button to start again, else close browser and go outside and enjoy the **OUTDOORS!!**

 ## **Resources**
+- Udacity FEWD - Javascript and the DOM
 - Udacity knowledge blogs
 - W3schools - http://www.w3schools.com
-- Theh Stack-overflow community
+- The Stack-overflow community